-The top of the regional aquifer occurs at approximately 1154 ft bgs, based on groundwater levels in monitoring wells R-29 and R-30.
+The top of the regional aquifer occurs at approximately 1141 ft bgs, based on groundwater levels in monitoring wells R-29 and R-30.
 The potentiometric surface of the regional aquifer beneath TA-49 lies completely within the Puye Formation and the Cerros del Rio basalt.
 Groundwater flow in the upper portion of the regional aquifer at TA-49 is generally eastward.

 The primary contaminants at MDA AB and other disposal areas in TA-49 include tritium, radionuclides (plutonium-238, plutonium-239/240, americium-241, and cesium-137), arsenic, chromium, copper, lead, and perchlorate.
 Radionuclides have been detected in canyon sediments, but no elevated levels of contaminants have been detected in groundwater in the wells that compose the MDA AB monitoring group.
-Three decades of water-quality records from regional test wells in this area (DT-5A, DT-9, and DT-10) show no substantial changes in water chemistry or the presence of Laboratory contaminants in the regional aquifer.
 Perchlorate has been detected slightly above background in well R-27i.